-- There's no need to constantly look for new trending products - this saves an enormous amount of time AND
+- There's no need to constantly look for new trending products (which will save you an ENORMOUS amount of time)

-- you don't need to employ yet anther VA to do product research on an ongoing basis.
-So you save money as well AND have more control over your business.
+- You don't need to employ yet anther VA to do product research on an ongoing basis.
+This will save you money AND give you more control over your business.

 Yes.
 I am sure it can.
 With the right amount of commitment and perseverance, advertising budget, support, suppliers, time, marketing savvy and luck, it is definitely possible.

 Will you be well-enough equipped to be an online e-commerce success after this course?
-In 2019...I personally don't think so.
+In 2020...I personally found it very challenging.

-Instead of cheap trending products that are mass produced in China, you sell "evergreen" higher end products (Anton suggest a minimum price of $200, but you should really aim for more than $700...It's easier to sell one $1000 product than
+But to recap: Instead of cheap trending products that are mass-produced in China, you sell "evergreen," higher-end products (Anton suggests a minimum price of $200, but you should really aim for more than $700...It's easier to sell one $1000 product than

-You also don't get suppliers or manufacturers form China, but rather source them "locally".
-And you only approach and apply to suppliers who enforce Minimum Advertised Price (MAP) policies.
+You also don't get suppliers or manufacturers from China, but instead you'll source them "locally."
+And you only approach and apply to work with suppliers who enforce Minimum Advertised Price (MAP) policies.

-And that's where the problems start- this takes a lot more effort than simply getting a supplier on AliExpress.
-And you can't set the minimum price.
-And you only target the Upper Middle Class.
+And that's where the problems start--this takes a lot more effort than simply getting a supplier on AliExpress.
+You also can't set the minimum price.
+And you only target the upper middle class.

-None of them are real deal breakers, but this form of drop shipping definitely involves a lot more initial work than the other dropshipping modules, so be warned.
+None of these things are real deal breakers, but this form of dropshipping definitely involves a lot more initial work than some of the other dropshipping business models, so be forewarned.